Material from hardcopy (print) sources

-When providing students with material from hardcopy sources you need to ensure all bibliographic details are included and meet the terms our copyright licence.
+When providing students with material from hardcopy sources you need to record the details in Talis which enables you to comply with our copyright licence.

-The education provisions of the Copyright Act are relatively restrictive when it comes to making multiple copies of works for students.
+The education provisions of the Copyright Act are restrictive when it comes to making multiple copies of works to distribute to students.

-Victoria University of Wellington has a licence with Copyright Licensing Limited New Zealand (CLNZ) that allows staff to copy from hardcopy published material, above what is allowed under the Act.
+Victoria University of Wellington has a licence with Copyright Licensing Limited New Zealand (CLNZ) that allows staff to copy from hardcopy/print published material, overthe limit allowed under the Act.

 Copyright exclusions

-The CLNZ licence covers copying (photocopying or scanning) from hard copy sources, except the following:
+The CLNZ licence covers copying (photocopying or scanning) from hardcopy / print sources, except the following:

 • material from the internet